Design a Self-Study Learning Path With AI (12-Week Plan)

-Turn 'I want to learn X' into a 12-week path with shippable weekly milestones, exit checkpoints, and a 'what to skip' list — instead of an aspirational 50-book reading pile.
+Turn 'I want to learn X' into a 12-week path with shippable weekly milestones, exit checkpoints, and a 'what to skip' list.
+Copy-ready prompts plus the right tool for each step, current as of June 2026.

 The task